List of graphs

+This partial list of graphs contains definitions of graphs and graph families.
+For collected definitions of graph theory terms that do not refer to individual graph types, such as vertex and path, see Glossary of graph theory.
+For links to existing articles about particular kinds of graphs, see Category:Graphs.
 Some of the finite structures considered in graph theory have names, sometimes inspired by the graph's topology, and sometimes after their discoverer.
 A famous example is the Petersen graph, a concrete graph on 10 vertices that appears as a minimal example or counterexample in many different contexts.